 Unlike primary mortgages that tend to be paid off over a 30-year period, home equity loans and HELOCs are often used for a shorter amount of time.
 If you needed another mortgage for short-term projects like remodeling a few rooms in your house and replacing light fixtures, you could try to apply for a five-year loan.

 Using Your Home Equity to Buy a New Home

-What’s the point?
-Why should anyone care about their home equity?
 If you want to sell your home, you can turn the equity you’ve built up into cash after the sale.
 Then, you can take that money and use it as a down payment for a new house.

 Alternatively, once your equity reaches a certain level, it’s possible to qualify for a home equity loan or a home equity line of credit.
 Maybe you’re ready to remodel your master bedroom or expand your garage so that there’s room to store your new car.
-Or perhaps you’re approaching your 70’s and you need an easy way to fund your retirement.
+Or perhaps you’re approaching your 70s and you need an easy way to fund your retirement.
 Applying for a home equity loan is one way of meeting your goals.

 Your equity reveals the percentage of your home’s value that you can rightfully claim as your own.
 If you’re a homeowner, simply making your mortgage payments on time each month is a quick way to build your equity.

 Revolving credit usually has more of an influence on your FICO credit score than installment loans do.
 So if you need a way to finance your child’s college education or your own retirement, using the equity in your house to get a home equity loan could be a better alternative in the long run to taking on more credit card debt.